Samuel M. Jones

 Samuel Milton "Golden Rule" Jones (1846–1904) was a Progressive-Era Mayor of Toledo, Ohio from 1897 until his death in 1904.
 Jones was famous for his outspoken advocacy of the proverbial ethic of reciprocity or "Golden Rule," hence his nickname.

 Jones was a well-known eccentric advocate of municipal reform.
 He oversaw implementation of a series of humane modifications of the city of Toledo's administration during his tenure as mayor.
+In 1993, a panel of 69 scholars ranked him the fifth best mayor in American history.

 Early years

-Samuel Milton Jones was born on August 3, 1846, at Tŷ-mawr near Beddgelert in Caernarvonshire, Wales.
-Jones' family was impoverished when Samuel was 3 years old, they immigrated to the United States in search of economic opportunity, winding up in central New York state.
+Samuel Milton Jones was born on August 3, 1846, at Tŷ-mawr, Nantmor near Beddgelert in Caernarvonshire, Wales.
+Jones' family was impoverished when Samuel was 3 years old, they immigrated to the United States in search of economic opportunity, winding up in central New York.

 Owing to the family's poverty, Jones was forced to work from a very young age and he received little formal education.
 After working for a time on his family's small farm, he left at age 14 to take work in a sawmill.
 From age 16 he began working summers aboard a steamship.

 When he was 18, Jones made his way to Titusville, Pennsylvania to try to find work in the booming oil industry of Western Pennsylvania.
 He was initially unsuccessful there and he returned to New York the next year, where he found employment and managed to save up a modest sum of money over the next three years.